aliesfndev/ParadoxMC/README.md

 ### Step 2: Adding Plugins

 1. Go to the `plugins` folder within the Paradox Server directory.
-2. Add your plugin file (in `.mcpack` format) to this folder.
+2. Add your plugin to this folder.

 ### Step 3: Activating Plugins

-1. Make sure your plugin files are in `.mcpack` format.
+1. Compress the folder and turn the file to a `.mcpack` format.
-2. Add them to your Minecraft world and activate them through your server settings.
+2. Add them to your Minecraft world and activate them through your worlds behavior packs.

 ---